 This broad set of required measures addresses travel time reliability, freight movement, excessive delay, commuter mode share and air quality.
-For most of these measures, NCTCOG opted to establish its own targets for 2020 and 2022, though in some cases these targets have to be agreed upon with TxDOT.
-2022 targets for several of these targets were revised through RTC action in September 2020.
+For most of these measures, NCTCOG opted to establish its own targets for 2024 and 2026 for the current performance period, though in some cases these targets must be agreed upon with TxDOT.